ibm-cloud-docs/containers/kubernetes-service-cli.md

 Set the region for {{site.data.keyword.containerlong_notm}}.
 {: shortdesc}

 You can work with resources that you have access to in any location, even if you set a region by running `ibmcloud ks region set` and the resource that you want to work with is in another region.
-If you have clusters with the same name in different regions, you can either use the cluster ID when you run commands or set a region with the `ibmcloud ks region set` command and use the cluster name when you run commands.
+If you have clusters with the same name in different regions, use the cluster ID when you run commands.

-If you use the `0.2` beta version (deprecated) of the {{site.data.keyword.containerlong_notm}} plug-in, you create and manage clusters specific to the region.
+<p class="deprecated">Region-specific endpoints are deprecated, and this command might not work as expected.
+Use the [global endpoint](/docs/containers?topic=containers-regions-and-zones#endpoint) instead.<br>If you use the {{site.data.keyword.containerlong_notm}} plug-in version <code>0.3</code> or later and need to list and work with resources from one region only, you can use the <code>ibmcloud ks init</code> [command](#cs_init) to target a regional endpoint instead of the global endpoint.<br>If you use the `0.2` beta version (deprecated) of the {{site.data.keyword.containerlong_notm}} plug-in, you create and manage clusters specific to the region.
 For example, you can log in to {{site.data.keyword.cloud_notm}} in the US South region and create a cluster.
 Next, you can use `ibmcloud ks region set eu-central` to target the EU Central region and create another cluster.
-Finally, you can use `ibmcloud ks region set us-south` to return to US South to manage your cluster in that region.
+Finally, you can use `ibmcloud ks region set us-south` to return to US South to manage your cluster in that region.</p>
-{: deprecated}

 ```
 ibmcloud ks region set --region REGION